sudippalash/mediauploader/README.md

         | Fake Image Url
         |--------------------------------------------------------------------------
         |
         | fake_image_url , if you specify a fake image path here. the entire package will use
-        | this image when there is not image found. or you can specify the fake image in the
+        | this image when there is no image found. or you can specify the fake image in the
-        | function parameter as well
+        | function parameter as well.
+        | Example: 'fake_image_url' => url('images/fake.png'),
         */

         'fake_image_url' => null,